 - A copy of Certificate of Road-worthiness for all vehicles proposed to operate the service.

 Any documentation that requires the agreement of a third party must be verified by the third party, either by submission of the original hardcopy of the document or by direct email from the third party to the Authority.
-A forwarded email from the third party or a photocopy of the original document is not sufficient.
+A forwarded email from the third party or a photocopy of the original document is not acceptable.

 An applicant may request an extension of the final date for submission of documentation (for example, delays in obtaining stop approval).
 Such a request must be made prior to the final date for submission and may be approved in full, approved with modifications or refused by the Authority.

 When can I start?

 Where an application for a licence or an amendment is made, you must wait for the licence or licence amendment to be granted by the Authority before you start.